 During the annual enrollment period (from December 1st of the year prior to the license year through January 31st of the license year) licenses may be purchased through official agents located throughout Shelby County.
 See link above to view agent locations.

 Note: An additional 75 cents per license will be charged by non-governmental agents to defer their expenses in issuing licenses for the convenience of the public.
-For online purchases, a $2.25 fee per license and for a three year license, $3.75 is charged per license.
+For online purchases, a fee per license is charged.
 This fee is charged by the vendor to cover credit card processing expense.
 There is also an additional fee of 50 cents per order for online purchases to cover postage and mailing supplies.
 Mailed applications are encouraged.
 There are printable application forms available on this website.
 Application forms may also be obtained by calling the Auditor’s Office at 937-498-7202.

 The completed application must be sent with the proper fee to the Shelby County Auditor’s Office, 129 East Court Street, Sidney, Ohio 45365.
 All mail-in applications should be accompanied by a stamped, self-addressed envelope for the Auditor‘s use in mailing the tags back to the dog owner.